 Kia Niro practicality & boot space

 With its roomy five-door body and practical boot, the Kia Niro is an attractive option for families with busy lifestyles.
-Because it was designed from the outset as a hybrid, clever packaging means the battery pack doesn’t impinge on people or their luggage.
+Because it was designed from the outset as a hybrid, clever packaging means the battery doesn’t impinge on space for people or their luggage.

 Kia Niro interior space, storage & comfort

-There’s loads of space in the front of the Niro, but rear-seat passengers do well, too – at least the two sitting on the left and right, anyway.
+There’s loads of space in the front of the Niro, but rear-seat passengers do well, too – at least the two sitting on the left and right.
 The centre seat is a little bit squashed, it must be said, and the big centre console between the front seats steals foot room, but the rear seats are certainly roomier than those in the standard Toyota Corolla hatchback.

-There’s plenty of interior storage in the Niro, too, with good-sized cubbies and door bins, so you can stash drinks bottles and oddments easily.
+There’s plenty of interior storage in the Niro, with good-sized cubbies and door bins, so you can stash drinks bottles and oddments easily.
 There’s space for your smartphone, too, with wireless charging on all but the Niro 2 entry-level model.

 The wheelarches take fairly big bites out of the usable space, but you can fold the rear seats completely flat to free up a 1,425-litre load bay.
-That said, the seats are quite awkward to raise again as they’re heavy.
+That said, the seats are quite heavy to raise again.

-Incidentally, while many hybrids – and especially plug-ins – aren't deemed suitable for towing, the Kia Niro will allow you to haul a trailer, boat or caravan up to 1,300kg.
+Incidentally, while many hybrids – and especially plug-ins – aren't deemed suitable for towing, the Kia Niro will allow you to haul a trailer or caravan up to 1,300kg.